HazelnutParadise/insyra/README.md

 The `DataTable` structure provides a tabular data representation, allowing for the storage and manipulation of data in a structured format.
 It offers methods for data filtering, sorting, and aggregation, making it a powerful tool for data analysis.

+**You can also convert between DataTables and CSV files with simply one line of code, enabling seamless integration with external data sources.**

 For a complete list of methods and features, please refer to the **[DataTable Documentation](https://github.com/HazelnutParadise/insyra/tree/main/Docs/DataTable.md)**.

 ## Advanced Usage